flntfnd/auric/README.md

 # auric
-A robust audio player for your terminal, built with Rust
+A robust, open source audio player for your terminal, built with Rust.